semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

       - echo $DOCKER_PASSWORD | docker login --username "$DOCKER_USERNAME" --password-stdin
   ...
 ```
-This way the `docker login` command will be ran at the start of each job in the pipeline.
+This way the `docker login` command will be run at the start of each job in the pipeline.

 If however, you prefer to log in to Docker Hub in individual jobs only, you can do it like in this example:
 ```bash